venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 crawled = 0
 links_added = 0
-#JoinableQueue lets us wait till all the tasks in the queue are marked as done.
+#JoinableQueue lets us wait until all the tasks in the queue are marked as done.
 q = JoinableQueue()

 #This function does the actual work of fetching the link and